-2 In prior segments of this proceeding, we treated Toscelik Profil ve Sac Endustrisi A.S., Tosyali Dis Ticaret A.S., and Toscelik Metal as a single entity.
+2 In prior segments of this proceeding, we treated Toscelik Profil ve Sac Endustrisi A.S., Tosyali Dis Ticaret A.S., and Toscelik Metal as a single company.
 See, e.g., Welded Carbon Steel Standard Pipe and Tube Products from Turkey: Final Results of Antidumping Duty Administrative Review and Final Determination of No Shipments; 2013-2014, 80 FR 76674, 76674 n.2 (December 10, 2015).
-We preliminarily determine that there is no evidence on the record for altering our treatment of Toscelik Profil ve Sac Endustrisi A.S., Tosyali Dis Ticaret A.S., and Toscelik Metal as a single entity.
-The petitioners requested a review of Toscelik Metal, and there has been no withdrawal of that request.
-Therefore, Toscelik Metal will be reviewed as part of the single entity Toscelik.
+We preliminarily determine that there is no evidence on the record for altering our treatment of Toscelik Profil ve Sac Endustrisi A.S., Tosyali Dis Ticaret A.S., and Toscelik Metal as a single company.

-3 See Letter from the petitioner, Re: Circular Welded Carbon Steel Pipes and Tubes from Turkey: Request for Administrative Review, dated May 27, 2016.
+3 See Petitioner's Letter, "Circular Welded Carbon Steel Pipes and Tubes from Turkey: Request for Administrative Review," dated May 31, 2017.

-4 See Letter from Borusan, Re: Circular Welded Carbon Steel Pipes and Tubes from Turkey, Case No. A-489-501: Request for Antidumping Duty Administrative Review, dated May 31, 2016.
+4 See Borusan's Letter, "Circular Welded Carbon Steel Pipes and Tubes from Turkey, Case No. A-489-501: Request for Antidumping Duty Administrative Review," dated May 31, 2017; Toscelik's Letter, "Circular Welded Carbon Steel Pipe and Tube from Turkey; Toscelik review request," dated May 31, 2017.